 Here’s my impression of the minister's talking points from the video in the link above:

 The minister seemed to have placed users/individuals at the center of Ghana’s plastic pollution crisis in a way to avoid responsibility.
 He hardly urged producers to do more.

-Sticking to his talking points, he continuously stressed the use of plastics in industry as why they couldn’t be banned.
+He continuously stressed the use of plastics in industry as why they couldn’t be banned.
 Fair enough.